atilacardoso/Laravel-Docker---Terraform---PHP-Apache-using-AWS-Resources/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to my project!
+Thank you for considering contributing to this project!
 I appreciate your time and effort in helping make my project better.

 ## Table of Contents